Abmstpha/Abmstpha.github.io/README.md

 ## My Portfolio

-My portfolio was created using React Frameform.
+My portfolio was created using React Framework.
 You can find it [here](https://abmstpha.github.io/).